tomszar/HGDP_1000G_Merge/index.md

 This script was ran on a Linux machine, using Ubuntu 18.04.
 You will need the following programs:
 - [Python 3.x](https://www.python.org/downloads/): I recommend installing python 3.x using [Anaconda](https://www.anaconda.com/download/).

-For the following ones, you can use the [bioconda](https://bioconda.github.io/) channel to install them through Anaconda.
+For the following programs, you can use the [bioconda](https://bioconda.github.io/) channel to install them through Anaconda.
 To do that, once you've installed Anaconda follow the instructions in [here](https://bioconda.github.io/).
 The script will assume that all of the following programs are in your path.
 - [Plink](https://www.cog-genomics.org/plink2): to install it using [bioconda](https://bioconda.github.io/recipes/plink/README.html) use the following command `conda install plink`